Measurements of the Thermal and Ionization State of the Intergalactic Medium during the Cosmic Afternoon: Introduction

 \section{Introduction}

-After hydrogen reionization ($z < 6$) \citep{Madau1998,Fan2006,Faucher-Giguere2008,Robertson2015,mcgreer1}. , the thermal state of the Intergalactic Medium (IGM) is determined by the balance between heating from photoionization by the extragalactic UV background (UVB) and cooling mechanisms, including adiabatic cooling because of the Hubble expansion, radiative recombination cooling, and inverse Compton scattering where electrons interact with the cosmic microwave background.
-As a result of these processes, after hydrogen and helium reionization are complete, the intergalactic medium (IGM) subsequently adheres to the power-law temperature-density ($T$-$\Delta$) relation:
+After hydrogen reionization ($z < 6$) \citep{Madau1998,Fan2006,Faucher-Giguere2008,Robertson2015,mcgreer1}, the thermal state of the intergalactic medium (IGM) is determined by the balance between heating from photoionization by the extragalactic UV background (UVB) and cooling mechanisms, including adiabatic cooling because of the Hubble expansion, radiative recombination cooling, and inverse Compton scattering where electrons interact with the cosmic microwave background.
+As a result of these processes, after the epoch of reionization, the \ac{IGM} subsequently adheres to the power-law temperature-density ($T$-$\Delta$) relation:

 where $\Delta = \rho/ \bar{\rho}$ is the overdensity, $T_0$ is the temperature at mean density $\bar{\rho}$, and $\gamma$ is the power-law index \citep{hui1, McQuinn2016}.
 These two parameters $[T_0,\gamma]$ thus characterize the thermal state of the \ac{IGM}, and enable us to impose constraints on its thermal history at various epochs \citep{Dave&Tripp2001, Becker2011, Rorai2017, Hiss2018, Gaikwad2021}, which enhance our understanding of the IGM thermal evolution and illustrate the intrinsic heating and cooling mechanisms of the Universe.